 Alabama Shakespeare Festival

-For Shakespeare in American Communities, Alabama Shakespeare Festival presented touring performances of Romeo and Juliet directed by Director of Education Great Lambert.
-The company provided related educational activities, including workshops, post-performance discussions, and a study guide.
-They reached more than 5,900 students from 21 schools located in Alabama and Georgia.
+For Shakespeare in American Communities, Alabama Shakespeare Festival will present a touring production of As You Like It directed by Director of Education Greta Lambert, as part of their SchoolFest outreach program.
+The company will provide related educational activities, including talkbacks, workshops, and study guide.
+They anticipate reaching 20 schools from Alabama, Georgia, Mississippi, and Florida.